putyourlightson/craft-element-status-events/README.md

 ## License

-This module is licensed for free under the MIT License.
+This extension is licensed for free under the MIT License.

+---

 <small>Created by [PutYourLightsOn](https://putyourlightson.com/) in cooperation with [Oliver Stark](https://github.com/ostark)</small>